Warning notification:Warning

 Exercise after pregnancy

 Having a baby changes your body.
+This can affect how soon you can be active.

-• tummy muscles have stretched
+• tummy muscles stretch

-• posture is different - your posture is the position you hold your body in when sitting or standing
+• posture is different - posture is the position you hold your body in when sitting or standing

-• pelvic floor muscles may be injured during the birth
+• pelvic floor muscles may be injured

 • body tissue is more stretchy and less supportive